Ruthuvikas/chat-server-golang/README.md

 - Real-time message broadcasting
 - Private messaging between users
+- User registration and authentication
 - Reply to the last private message sender with `/reply <message>`
 - List all connected users with `/users` (displayed in grey)
+- Exit chat gracefully with `/exit`
+- Get help with all commands using `/help`
+- Colored messages:
+  - Blue for chat messages
-- Colored messages: blue for chat/private, yellow for join/leave notifications
+  - Yellow for join/leave notifications
+  - Red for error messages
+  - Green for success messages
+  - Cyan for welcome messages
 - TCP-based communication
 - Concurrent client handling
 - Simple and efficient architecture